getumbrel/umbrel-os/README.md

 - `GITHUB_USERNAME` - To automatically login to your Umbrel without typing a password.

+- `UMBREL_REPO` - A custom git repo used to download Umbrel. `UMBREL_VERSION` is ignored if this is set, but it is required to also set `UMBREL_BRANCH`.

+- `UMBREL_BRANCH` - The git branch or commit SHA in the custom repo that should be checked out.

 Other Raspbian-related stuff can be found in [Raspbian's documentation](https://github.com/RPi-Distro/pi-gen/blob/master/README.md) which is still applicable.

 ---